calekochenour/python-release-features/README.md

 ### `01-code-scripts/`

-Contains all Jupyter Notebook files to demonstrate the new features in Python releases.
+Contains all Jupyter Notebook files to demonstrate new features in Python releases.
 The folder currently contains Notebooks for Python 3.8 (October 2019) and Python 3.9 (October 2020).